AppliedLogicSystems/ALSProlog/docs/docs/guide/14-Using-the-Four-Port-Debugger.md

 (2) 2 fail: female(_93) ?
 (1) 1 redo: likes(john,_93) ?
 ```
-In this trace, the debugger skips the execution likes(john,Who), and doesn’t
+In this trace, the debugger skips the execution likes(john,Who), and doesn't
 stop at any of the ports inside the call to likes/2.
 However, when the call fails
-because of the ;\hveleven return command in the Prolog shell’s answer showing
+because of the ;\hveleven return command in the Prolog shell's answer showing
 mode, the fail ports from the interior of that call are printed.

 ### 14.3.2 Ignoring Even More Execution

 The big skip command is similar to the skip command above, except that the internal failure ports are not printed when a call fails.
 You tell the debugger to do a
-big skip by typing S (uppercase ‘S’) followed by \ReturnKey .
+big skip by typing S (uppercase 'S') followed by \ReturnKey .
 A big skip is also
 much more efficient that a normal skip.
 ```
 ?- trace likes(john,Who).